Vanderbilt Memory & Alzheimer’s Center Post-Doctoral Neuropsychology Fellowship

 The Vanderbilt Memory & Alzheimer’s Center seeks applicants for a two-year clinical neuropsychology fellowship, commencing in the July 1- September 1.
 The fellowship opportunity provides specialized clinical and research training in geriatric neuropsychology.

 Vanderbilt Memory & Alzheimer’s Center Post-Doctoral Fellowship offers advanced training in clinical neuropsychology.
-Training is in the context of the outpatient Cognitive & Behavioral Neurology Clinic at Vanderbilt University Medical Center where neuropsychologists address physician referrals in early detection, differential diagnosis, and treatment planning for geriatric patients with suspected cognitive impairment.
+Training is in the context of the outpatient Behavioral & Cognitive Neurology Clinic at Vanderbilt University Medical Center where neuropsychologists address physician referrals in early detection, differential diagnosis, and treatment planning for geriatric patients with suspected cognitive impairment.
 This clinical resource offers a catchment area including Nashville and Knoxville, TN as well as 6 neighboring states.
-At present, the clinic follows more than 400 individuals with mild cognitive impairment and mild Alzheimer's disease.
-The Clinic has three neurologists and five neuropsychologists actively covering clinical demand for memory loss work-ups.
+At present, the clinic follows more than 400 individuals with mild cognitive impairment and mild Alzheimer's disease and related disorders.
+The Clinic has six neurologists and five neuropsychologists actively covering clinical demand for memory loss work-ups.
 Trainees gain extensive education in brain-behavior relationships with concentrated training in clinical interviewing, case conceptualization, report writing, and development of individualized recommendations for patients.
 Clinical training occupies approximately 50% of the fellow’s professional time.

 Also, the fellow will be heavily involved in an active NIH-funded research program led by Dr. Angela Jefferson focusing on modifiable risk factors for unhealthy cognitive aging, including prospective and retrospective studies examining vascular health factors and Alzheimer’s disease biomarkers for cognitive decline.
 Fellows will develop independent research ideas and engage in research activities by conducting clinical interviews, neuropsychological data collection, data analysis (in collaboration with a biostatistical team), and manuscript preparation.
 The methods employed in the laboratory include structural and functional neuroimaging using MRI, neuropsychological testing, and assessments and techniques of cognitive neuroscience.
 Numerous didactics and professional development opportunities are available to support the fellow’s training activities.